okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/monitor/index.md

 Okta offers monitoring and alerting capabilities through Okta's APIs, SDKs, and Admin Console.
 All [supported eventful](/docs/reference/api/event-types/) activities within your Okta organization (org) are captured and available through system logs and allow you to:

 * determine connectivity status from global internet locations to your Okta org
-* identify trends related to users, applications, policies, and other Okta entities
+* identify trends related to Users, Apps, Policies, and other Okta entities
 * detect tasks that require action, such as unlocking a user or restarting an agent
 * detect suspicious activities
 * review user-reported suspicious activities